AlexanderBevacqua/20.440_Project/README.md

 # 20.440_Project
-# Transcriptional landscapes of eRNA in cancer and their comparative analysis with Model Organisms
+# Transcriptional landscapes of eRNA in Cancer and their comparative analysis with Model Organisms

 <h2>Overview</h2>